 Dave Keiter is a Masters student in the Warnell School of Forestry and Natural Resources at the University of Georgia.
-His thesis research will compare methods of estimating feral swine population size with indices of relative abundance to determine the most cost-effective manner of monitoring this invasive species.
+His thesis research will compare methods of estimating wild pig population size with indices of relative abundance to determine the most cost-effective manner of monitoring this invasive species.
 He graduated in 2013 from the SUNY College of Environmental Science and Forestry (SUNY-ESF) with a B.S. in Wildlife Science.
 At SUNY-ESF he conducted research on small mammals in Alaska and Russia for his honors thesis, and has since been involved with projects studying the nutritional ecology of black-tailed deer in Washington State and population dynamics northern bobwhite quail in Texas.
 His research interests focus on the population dynamics and ecological interactions of invasive and reintroduced species.
 In his spare time, he enjoys backpacking, birding, brewing, and board games.

 Ricki Oldenkamp is a Masters student in the Warnell School of Forestry and Natural Resources at the University of Georgia.
 As an undergraduate student, Ricki worked on a diverse array of research projects while earning her B.S. in Biology at Northern Michigan University.
 These studies included work on the transmission of botulism to birds through an invasive fish species in Lake Michigan, behavioral observations of orangutans in Borneo, cognitive testing of Marine bomb and narcotics detection dogs, and the hormonal link between the brain and stomach for obesity in a mouse model.
 Through this undergraduate research Ricki published a paper on using a novel technique to estimate the amount of herbivory ants prevent on emerging Bracken fern fiddleheads and is a co-author on a cognitive study of how group size affects social cognition in lemurs.
 At UGA her research will focus on the effects of anthropogenic stressors on wildlife health.
 Specifically, she will evaluate contaminant burdens in game species and quantify risk to hunters from consuming contaminated wildlife.
 When not immersed in research she rock climbs, ice climbs (back in Michigan!), and loves to long distance backpack.